 The boy’s pupils widened as it struck him.
 His mind moved further and further from the mangling of his arm until he saw himself sliding down something.
 It wasn’t bropato; it was the thin veil of life itself, like a trickle of water from an invisible faucet.
 He saw in it tens of thousands of foot, paw, and talon prints.
 He saw how close each of them came to ripping straight through it, and saw the endless blackness beneath.
 A boy and his questing beast: two pebbles cleaved from the same stone.
 Their collision created a spark and in the light of that spark Alast saw another gross truth: everything and everyone that called itself alive was never more than a heavy footfall away from death.

 Arm shaking.
 Can’t hold cutter.
 That was the thought that brought him back to his body.
 He was on his back, tossed to the ground by the beast.
 His arm shook in front of him, big ragged holes in the flesh like sewer pipes with weeds growing over them.
 Blood flowed, the most colorful thing in the chamber, perhaps all of Metal Block.
 He could barely hold it up.
 I have to get to my feet.
 I have to use the bropato.
-He grabbed frantically for another knife in his belt.
-When he found one he sliced a strip from the bropato under him, thin enough to be pliant, and wrapped it around his arm like a bandage.
+He grabbed frantically for the other knife in his belt.
+When he found it he sliced a strip from the bropato under him, thin enough to be pliant, and wrapped it around his arm like a bandage.
 Cutting the bropato disturbed it; the carpet under him started pulling again, lifting itself onto the wall where it might be safer.

 Critch!
 Chik!
 The questing beast’s claws dug into the sheet he was on.
-It stalked towards him, ready to end both of their suffering.
+It stalked toward him, ready to end both of their suffering.
 It struck with its claw again, hitting the bropato where Alast was a moment before.
 The chamber groaned as if hurt.
 Leaves of tan paper fell from the ceiling.
 The wood underneath them slid faster.
 Each bump of a stone underneath it threatened to knock them off.
-The boy held up his knife defensively, but another wicked swipe of the claw separated the blade from its handle.
+The boy held up his knife defensively, but another wicked swipe of the long claw separated the blade from its handle.
 Alast had no weapons left and the questing beast was still attached to its sword.